sva-s1/collector/README.md

 Field guide and install notes for running **Scalyr Agent 2** as the **SentinelOne Collector** on Rocky Linux 9 and similar distros, using a dedicated Python virtualenv and a simple control wrapper.

 > [!TIP]
+> Want to see how the sausage is made?
+Keep reading for the manual walkthrough.
+> In a hurry?
+Skip the rest and run the **TURBO installer** (TLDR for the rest of us 😄):
+>
+> ```bash
+> sudo dnf -y install curl ca-certificates >/dev/null && curl -fsSL -L "https://gist.githubusercontent.com/sva-s1/05a6c839ea650713892dbc49257dc6f5/raw/turbo-collector-setup.sh" -o /tmp/turbo-collector-setup.sh && sudo bash /tmp/turbo-collector-setup.sh
+> ```

+> [!TIP]
 > If this guide saves you time, please **star the repo on GitHub** so others can find it more easily.

 Upstream agent code and full documentation live in the official project: